Sizzling Grilled Chicken with Rosemary Balsamic Strawberries

 This recipe is based on a glorious dish prepared by a Basque chef I worked with many years ago.
-The sweet and spicy notes of the glaze make the chicken succulent and the zesty, peppercorn-dusted local strawberries counterpoint it perfectly.
-PCC is proud to emphasize fresh, local ingredients from area producers.
-That’s what makes this meal great!
+The sweet and spicy notes of the glaze make the chicken succulent and the zesty, while peppercorn-dusted local strawberries counterpoint it perfectly.

-- 1 Draper Valley “Ranger” whole fryer (about 4 pounds) Add to list
+- 1 (4 pound) whole chicken Add to list

-- 1 cup organic apple cider Add to list
+- 1 cup apple cider Add to list

 - 1/4 cup balsamic vinegar Add to list